 4 Things You Can Only Find In Southwest Florida

-When the time is right to plan the perfect tropical getaway for you and your family, look no further—The Beaches of Fort Myers & Sanibel has everything you need.
-While superior seashells is a given here at the home of the best "shelling" in the world, these other activities and attractions are sure to make your vacation a special one.
+When the time is right to plan the perfect tropical getaway for you and your family, look no further—Fort Myers' islands, beaches and neighborhoods has everything you need.
+While superior seashells is a given here at the home of some of the best seashells in the world, these other activities and attractions are sure to make your vacation a special one.

 1. Dolphins by the Dozen

 Pine Island Sound is the cozy home of many Atlantic Bottlenose Dolphins; energetic and playful animals always on the look out for their next fish dinner.
 Out here, it’s not unusual to catch an impromptu dolphin show and see multitudes of the ocean’s most elegant creatures jumping and splashing around.
 Our advice?
 Keep a camera with you at all times, just in case.

 Ok, we have to admit this wouldn’t be a proper article on our exclusive features without at least one piece on our seashells.
 After all, both Sanibel and Captiva islands offer miles of beaches with more than 400 varieties of seashells of different shapes, sizes and colors.
 Sanibel has even earned the title of "Seashell Capital of the World" and we even have our own holiday, National Seashell Day.

 3. From Beach to Wildlife in a Matter of Minutes